"Speaking Up Opens New Doors" — How THT Empowers Women and Encourages Honest Communication

 Please tell us about your reason for joining THT.

 Just before turning 30, I took advantage of a Working Holiday Visa to live and work in France for a year, where I met my current husband.
 After returning to Japan, I worked at a real estate company in Kagawa Prefecture while married.
-When my husband got a job at an IT company in Tokyo, I decided to pursue my long-standing interest in IT by taking vocational training for job seekers and then started working for a systems engineering services (SES) company.
-However, the wages were low, and both my husband and I worked long hours, which gradually made communication between us difficult.
-Feeling a crisis in our marriage, I decided to change jobs and eventually had an interview at THT.
+Later, when my husband got a job at an IT company in Tokyo, I decided to pursue my long-standing interest in IT.
+I enrolled in vocational training for job seekers and subsequently joined a systems engineering services(SES) company.
+However, the wages were low, and both my husband and I were working long hours, which gradually made communication between us difficult.
+Feeling a growing sense of crisis in our marriage, I decided to look for a new opportunity.
+During this career transition, I came across THT and was invited for an interview, which ultimately led to my decision to join the company.

 Please tell us why you decided to join THT.